shaack/cm-chessboard/README.md

 # cm-chessboard

-A Lightweight, ES6 module based, responsive, mobile friendly SVG chessboard with almost no dependencies (no jQuery needed).
+A Lightweight, ES6 module based, responsive, mobile friendly SVG chessboard **without dependencies**.
 It works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).

 cm-chessboard is the new chessboard for the upcoming 'version 3' of